umbraco/UmbracoDocs/12/umbraco-vendr/payment-providers/mollie/configuring-mollie.md

 ## Step 2: API Keys

-In order for Umbraco Vendr to communicate with Mollie securely we need to retrieve a series of API keys used for authentication.
+In order for Umbraco Commerce to communicate with Mollie securely we need to retrieve a series of API keys used for authentication.

 1. Access the [Mollie Portal](https://www.mollie.com/dashboard/login).
 2. Click the **Developers** heading.
 3. Choose the **API keys** subheading.

 On the right-hand side, you will find your **Live API key** and your **Test API key** displayed.
-Note these down as you will need to enter them into the Umbraco Vendr UI shortly.
+Note these down as you will need to enter them into the Umbraco Commerce UI shortly.

 ![Mollie API keys](../media/mollie/mollie\_api\_keys.png)